TaxFoundation/tax-burden-on-labor/source_documentation.md

 ### **SOURCE:**

-The VAT rates and the VAT revenue ratio (VRR) used in this publication are from the OECD’s “What drives consumption tax revenues?
-Disentangling policy and macroeconomic drivers” taxation working papers (https://doi.org/10.1787/94ed8187-en)
+The VAT rates and the VAT revenue ratio (VRR) used in this publication are from the OECD’s “Consumption Tax Trends 2022: VAT/GST and Excise, Core Design Features and Trends” (https://doi.org/10.1787/6525a942-en)

 ## **COUNTRY CODES**